adaptsyslearn/Aarohi/Code/README.txt

 In general: ./aarohi   ../TestFiles/Test.txt

-Additional  -s, -p option helps to debug with the verbose tracing enabled (i.e., added tracing overhead).
+The usage of -s, -p options help to debug with verbose tracing enabled (i.e., has added tracing overhead).
+./aarohi -s ../TestFiles/Test.txt

-It is recommended not to use -s & -p options to get eventual performance numbers.
+It is recommended not to use -s & -p options to get major performance numbers.

-Run:
+Example:
-./aarohi TestFiles/Test8.txt
+./aarohi ../TestFiles/Test8.txt

-(matches FC8 from FC List.txt from Algo 1 in the paper)
+(matches FC8 from FC List.txt from Algorithm 1 in the paper)